overture-stack/docs/website/docs/use-docs/ai-assisted-data-discovery/04-use-cases.md

 ## Use case 2: pathway-informed filtering

 Pathway-informed filtering uses the same refinement pattern to assemble a candidate gene set, then relates those genes to biological pathways, the question that feeds deeper analysis.
-This is the project's headline end-to-end example; the sequence below mirrors it.

 1. **Assemble a candidate set** by mutation burden and cancer type: